 Keep an ear out for strange sounds or excessive vibration while operating your log splitter.
 Vibration is an unmistakable sign that something is seriously wrong.

 Finally, although it is possible, it is uncommon that you have to deal with many faults simultaneously.
-Keep up with your maintenance schedule, and your log splitter (Australia) should serve you for many years to come with the best electric log splitter Australia.
+Keep up with your maintenance schedule, and your log splitter (Australia) should serve you for many years with the best electric log splitter in Australia.